ax.benchmark

 • If they are not deterministc, they are not supported.
 It is not conceptually clear how to benchmark such problems, so we decided to not over-engineer for that before such a use case arrives.

-If trial_runtime_func and max_concurrency are both left as default, trials run serially and complete immediately.
+If max_concurrency is left as default (1), trials run serially and complete immediately.
 Otherwise, a SimulatedBackendRunner is constructed to track the status of trials.

 Parameters: